 I love the South.
 I was born in the South.
 Raised in the South.
-From my early days in Louisiana, to my formative years in Arkansas, it’s people, food, and history are deeply ingrained into my consciousness.
+From my early days in Louisiana, to my formative years in Arkansas, the people, food, and history are deeply ingrained into my consciousness.
 Indeed, ingrained into my soul.

 I love history.
 It was my first love and one of my college majors.
-It’s part of my daily experience as I research my own family and those of friends.
+It is part of my daily experience as I research my own family and those of friends.
 Some of my earliest and fondest memories of childhood are of visiting historical sites.
 Battlefields and gracious old homes.
 Many of them plantations in Virginia, Louisiana and Mississippi.
 I romanticized them in my youthful naivete, seeing them as places of grace and beauty and not understanding the pain and struggle behind the façade.

 I write this as a disclaimer of sorts, because despite this love, for me, being Southern is often a contradiction.
-If my love for the South and it’s history had a relationship status, it would be, “it’s complicated.”
+If my love for the South and its history had a relationship status, it would be, “it’s complicated.”
 I both adore it and cringe because of it in the same breath.

 Last week, Mayor Mitch Landrieu of New Orleans gave a moving speech to address the recent removal of four of the city’s Confederate memorials, the last being a statue of General Robert E. Lee.
 “They are not just innocent remembrances of a benign history.
 These monuments celebrate a fictional, sanitized Confederacy ignoring the death, ignoring the enslavement, ignoring the terror that it actually stood for,” Landrieu said, pointing out that General Lee and the Confederate army he led, brought arms against the United States.
 “They may have been warriors, but in this cause they were not patriots.”